MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 - The **Microphone icon** controls outgoing audio.
 - The **Speaker icon** controls incoming audio.

 For additional actions, select the ellipses icon.

-Regardless of whether you’re in a one-to-one call or a meeting with a Remote Assist HoloLens user, you can:
+Additional actions include:
 -	**Put the call on hold**
 -	**Use dial pad**
 -	**Toggle incoming video**